khulnasoft/tracker/docs/docs/advanced/os-info.md

 ## KCONFIG

-Tracee needs access to kconfig file (/proc/config.gz OR /boot/config-$(uname -r)) in order to:
+Tracker needs access to kconfig file (/proc/config.gz OR /boot/config-$(uname -r)) in order to:

 1. Check if the kernel of your running environment supports needed eBPF features
 2. Provide kconfig variables to its eBPF counter-part (so eBPF program take decisions)

 !!!
 Warning
-    Tracee **should NOT fail** when it cannot find a kconfig file or needed options:
+    Tracker **should NOT fail** when it cannot find a kconfig file or needed options:

     - **missing kconfig file**